MILNER THERAPEUTICS INSTITUTE

 Centre for Pathway Analysis

 The Centre for Pathway Analysis has labs and open plan desk space where academics, pharma and biotech work side-by-side, providing a unique interactive and multifaceted environment for therapeutic innovation.
-The Centre will allow the development of our own research programme and drug discovery pipeline, with a particular focus on oncology.
+The Centre allows the development of our own research programme and drug discovery pipeline, with a particular focus on oncology.

 Disease signature identification

 Our computational biology team, led by Dr Namshik Han, is investigating signatures of disease by integrating and analysing large multi-omic datasets.
 The team are working closely in collaboration with the medical research charity LifeArc and also with Storm Therapeutics to devise new harmonized databases and machine learning methods for target identification.
-We will collaborate with researchers throughout Cambridge with appropriate assays to validate the targets identified.
+We collaborate with researchers throughout Cambridge with appropriate assays to validate the targets identified.
+Visit the computational biology team here.

 Disease signature interrogation

-Led by Dr Rebecca Harris, the team will initiate a target discovery programme next year, which will functionally interrogate signatures of disease identified through computational biology.
-We will work with selected researchers on the campus with complex cellular or organoid disease models to develop robust assays for medium-throughput genetic or chemical screening for target identification and validation; this platform will leverage unique resources from our industry partners including compound libraries and expertise in screen design and interpretation.
-These specialist facilities, set up and managed by our facilities manager Gian-marco Melfi, will also provide new opportunities for pre-competitive collaborative projects between academics and our Consortium partners.
+Led by Dr Rebecca Harris, the team initiated a target discovery programme, with an aim to functionally interrogate signatures of disease identified through computational biology.
+We work with selected researchers on the campus with complex cellular or organoid disease models to develop robust assays for medium-throughput genetic or chemical screening for target identification and validation; this platform leverages unique resources from our industry partners including compound libraries and expertise in screen design and interpretation.
+These specialist facilities, set up and managed by our facilities manager Gian-marco Melfi, also provides new opportunities for pre-competitive collaborative projects between academics and our Consortium partners.

 Functional Genomics Centre

 Centre for Proteomics

-The Milner will house the Cambridge Centre for Proteomics – an internationally established proteomics facility which strives for the development of robust proteomics technology for application to a wide variety of biological questions, making new technologies available to collaborators of CCP and customers of the Core Facility.
+From summer 2019 until the end of 2020 The Milner Institute was home to the Cambridge Centre for Proteomics – an internationally established proteomics facility which strives for the development of robust proteomics technology for application to a wide variety of biological questions, making new technologies available to collaborators of CCP and customers of the Core Facility.
+They have now moved into permanent facilities on Tennis Court Road.

 The transition of ideas into concrete therapeutic principles requires mentoring and space for research.